Orange Shirt Day · September 30

 Register now by contacting firstname.lastname@example.org

 - The Spirit Bear Plan is an initiative by the First Nations Child & Family Caring Society of Canada.
 Please help end inequalities in public services for Indigenous children, youth and families by urging the Canadian government to adopt the Plan.
-Click here to send letter to Prime Minister Trudeau.
+Use our easy form to send a letter to Prime Minister Trudeau today.